15-440/640 Distributed Systems

 Will be placed in the course AFS area at:

-These notes are for your personal use only.
-Please do not distribute them.
+notes are for your personal use only.
+Please do not distribute

 Textbooks and Optional Readings

 There are no required textbooks.
-Here are three good references to use for optional reading:
+Here are four references that go beyond what is taught in class:

 - “Distributed Systems: Principles and Paradigms” by Andrew S. Tanenbaum and Maarten Van Steen, Third (2017) Edition, Prentice Hall